Gabby Gabreski: 56th Fighter Group

-Prisoner of war
+Prisoner of war; overall combat record

 On July 20, 1944, Gabreski had reached the 300-hour combat time limit for Eighth Air Force fighter pilots and was awaiting an aircraft to return him to the United States on leave and reassignment.
 He had already advised Kay Cochran to proceed with wedding plans, and his hometown of Oil City, Pennsylvania, had raised $2,000 for a wedding present in anticipation of his return.

 Gabreski found, however, that a bomber escort mission to Rüsselsheim, Germany, was scheduled for that morning, and, instead of boarding the transport, he requested to "fly just one more."
-Returning from the mission, Gabreski observed Heinkel He 111s parked on the airfield at Niedermendig, Germany and took his airplane down to attack.
+Returning from the mission, Gabreski observed Heinkel He 111s parked on the airfield at Niedermendig, Germany, and took his airplane down to attack.

 He was dissatisfied with his first strafing run on an He 111, and he reversed for a second pass.
-When his tracers went over the parked bomber, he dropped the nose of his Thunderbolt to adjust, and its propeller clipped the runway, bending the tips.
+When his tracers went over a parked bomber, he dropped the nose of his Thunderbolt to adjust, and its propeller clipped the runway, bending the tips.
 The damage caused his engine to vibrate violently and he was forced to crash land.
 Gabreski then ran into the nearby woods and eluded capture for five days.
 After being captured, he was interrogated by Obergefreiter Hanns Scharff.
-He was eventually sent to Stalag Luft I.
+He was eventually sent to Stalag Luft I, and spent the rest of the war in captivity.

 Gabreski flew 166 combat sorties and was officially credited by the USAAF with 28 aircraft destroyed in air combat and 3 on the ground.
 He was assigned five P-47s during his time with the 56th FG, none of which he named, but all of which bore the fuselage identification codes HV: A.

 U.S. Air Force career

-Following his repatriation, Gabreski returned to the United States and married Kay Cochran on June 11, 1945.
+Following his repatriation at war's end, Gabreski returned to the United States and married Kay Cochran on June 11, 1945.
 After a 90-day recuperative leave, he became Chief of Fighter Test Section at Wright Field, Ohio, and at the same time completed test pilot training at its Engineering Flight Test School.
 In April 1946, he left the service, worked for Douglas Aircraft for a year, then was recalled to active duty in April 1947 to command the 55th Fighter Squadron, 20th Fighter Group, at Shaw Air Force Base, South Carolina.